Types of Filtration Explained - RO/DI or DI Only

 As noted above, a DI Vessel is necessary to fully purify water as the final stage of an RO/DI system, but it is also possible to use DI filtration as a standalone filtration unit.

-Deionisation (DI) filters go by many names.
+Deionisation (DI) vessels go by many names.
 You may have heard any of the following; they all effectively refer to the same thing.

-DI vessels contain a deionising resin and function by exchanging positive hydrogen and negative hydroxyl molecules for the positive and negative contaminant molecules in water.
+DI vessels are a pressured canister, that contain a deionising resin and function by exchanging positive hydrogen and negative hydroxyl molecules for the positive and negative contaminant molecules in water.
 Positive chemicals such as calcium, exchange places with the hydrogen molecules and the same happens for negative chemicals such as iodine.

-Eventually, all of the positive and negative molecules are ‘spent’ and the DI resin must be changed.
-Compared with an RO/ DI system, filtering DI only is very simple and requires almost no know-how.
-DI filters also allow you to filter on demand meaning you can work and purify simultaneously.
+Eventually, all of the positive and negative molecules are ‘spent’ purifying the water, and the DI resin within the vessel must be changed.
+Compared with an RO/ DI system, filtering using DI vessel only is very simple and requires almost no know-how.
+DI vessels also allow you to filter on demand meaning you can work and purify simultaneously.

 In soft water areas, this is the preferred filtration option due to the simplicity and the fact that usually this style of filtration system is cheaper to purchase.
 In soft water areas the demand on the filtration unit is low and therefore the running costs are low also.
-I’ll go into the benefits of each a little further in the next section.
+The benefits of each are expanded upon in the next section.

 So now that we’ve covered what each system is and how it works, there are a few things to consider before deciding which best suits your circumstances.

 The first thing to know before considering each is the purity of your input water (i.e the purity of your tap water), and roughly how many litres per day you will need.
 A simple TDS Meter can be used to determine, in parts per million, if the water in your area is hard, soft or somewhere in-between.
-In the UK there are huge differences between the soft water of Scotland/ Wales (anywhere from 30-100ppm) to the hard water of Bristol or London (350-500ppm).
-The map below gives you an idea of what sort of water to expect.
+In the UK there are huge differences between the soft water of Scotland or Wales, that range anywhere from 30-100 ppm, compared to the hard water of Bristol or London (typically 350-500 ppm).

 The running costs of an RO/DI system are lower, however the cost to buy an RO/DI system is much higher, be it a static system, a van mounted system or anything in between.
 In a hard water area, the additional cost upfront to purchase the goods will quickly be recouped in lower running costs, however in a soft water area where running costs are low anyway, it may be much longer before you see the return, which is where the DI only option comes in.